RyanC2000/CDA404-Assignment-1/documentation.md

 ## 1.1.4 Accessibility

+Upon completion of the site, I compared my work against the W3C accessibility standards [Easy Checks - A First Review of Web Accessibility](https://www.w3.org/WAI/test-evaluate/preliminary/) and conformed in large part to the checks.

+All of my pages are titled, concisely detailing the content of the page.

+Page titles, image alts, headings, contrast ratio, text sizing, forms are labelled as required and return error if incomplete

 Pictures have text alternatives.
 Easily readable font, colour combinations, fonts are large, no scrolling content/flashing - no steps taken to address those.

 Page titles are clear